Derrima stellata

-The pink star moth (Derrima stellata) is a species of moth of the family Noctuidae.
+Derrima stellata, the pink star moth, is a species of moth of the family Noctuidae.
 It is found from southern Maine to Florida, west to Missouri and Texas.

 The wingspan is 21–30 mm.
 Adults are on wing from April to May and from July to August.
 There are two generations per year.
 It is listed as a species of special concern in Connecticut.